 …it’s an amazing showcase for their work.
 For the writers, the scratch night is a brilliant opportunity to illuminate their creation and see it performed up on stage, maybe before it’s even fully complete.
 They can see their words given form and their characters come to life.
 They can get a good idea of what works and what doesn’t.

 For the actors it’s a chance to play with their versatility, to be given a role and to embrace the challenge of finding that character within themselves, to portray it genuinely at short notice.
 A real fly-by-the-seat-of-the-pants test of their talent.

-The Scratch night, being hosted by Michelle Sewell of HACK Theatre at Norwich Art’s Centre, is a fantastic evening that is giving local creative writing, directing and acting talent a showcase for their work.
-I would highly recommend writers, actors, directors, filmmakers going along.
-If not to get involved, then at least to expand your network and take joy in the wonderful, creative endeavours in progress right now, here in Norwich.
+The Scratch night, being hosted by Michelle Sewell of HACK Theatre at Norwich Art’s Centre is a fantastic evening that is giving local creative writing, directing and acting talent a showcase for their work.
+I would highly recommend writers, actors, directors, and filmmakers go along.
+If not to get involved, then at least expand your network and take joy in the wonderful, creative endeavours in progress right now, here in Norwich.